The Ultimate Disneyland Packing List: 20 Essentials For Your Park Day

 If you have the budget for it, staying within the park at a Disneyland hotel is a lot of fun.
 But I get it, this might not be for everyone because the rooms don’t come cheap!

-Not to worry, because there are a lot of really great hotels located around the park.
+Don’t worry, as there are many excellent hotels located near the park.
 A lot of these hotels are extremely family-friendly, offering amenities like free shuttles to the park, free breakfast, huge waterparks, pools, and more!

 We like Marriott Courtyard Anaheim Theme Park Entrance and Residence Inn at Anaheim Resort/Convention Center due to their proximity to the park entrance.